Gary W. Moorman, Professor of Plant Pathology

 Pythium root rot is difficult to control once rot has begun.
 Every effort should be directed toward preventing the disease before it begins by using heat-pasteurized potting mix (entire pile heated to 180F and held at that temperature for 30 min.
 Longer times and higher temperatures will kill beneficial organism in the soil.).
 Cover the treated soil and store it or commercial soilless mixes in an area that will not be contaminated through the introduction of non-treated soil.

 If pond or stream water is used for irrigation, be certain the intake pipe is well above the bottom so that sediment is not drawn in.
-If the water supply is suspected of being a source of Pythium, it may be necessary to treat the water before use.
-First, contact the author (see address above) to arrange to have the water tested for Pythium .
+If the water supply is found to be a source of Pythium, it may be necessary to treat the water before use.
 Slow sand filtration has been shown to be an effective, simple, and inexpensive method for removing Pythium from water.
 Heat, ultraviolet light, ozone, and chlorination can be effective but are expensive and require some training to be used properly.

-Cover ebb and flow system reservoirs to prevent contaminated debris from entering the system.
+Cover ebb and flood irrigation system reservoirs to prevent contaminated debris from entering the system.
 Pass return water over a coarse screen to remove potting soil and plant debris in order to help keep Pythium out of the reservoir.

 Disinfect all bench surfaces, potting benches, tools, and equipment that will contact the potting mix.
 Periodically, thoroughly clean and disinfect ebb and flow reservoirs, benches, and flood and drain floors.